-In non-OAT systems, nitrite concentration of 5000 PPM or higher on an MBE 900 engine suggests problematic additive over-concentration.
+In non-OAT systems, nitrite concentration of 5000 PPM or higher on a MBE 4000 engine suggests problematic additive over-concentration.
 This condition must be corrected by immediate draining and flushing of the cooling system.
 Refill the system with new fully formulated or pre-charged coolant.
-Check the nitrite concentration level at the next maintenance interval with a Power Trac 3-Way Test Strip.
+Check the nitrite concentration level at the next with a Power Trac 3-Way Test Strip.